-(1) First always come to class just a little late.
-(2) Second make as much noise as possible as you enter the room.
-(3) Then, greet all your friends with a cheerful wave-or even better, with a shouted greeting.
-(4) Before you sit down, slam your heavy backpack down on the floor next to your desk and do a few stretching exercise.
-(After all, you will be sitting still for the next 40 minutes or so!)

-(5) Finally make a big, gaping yawn and take your seat.
-(6) As soon as the lesson begins, raise your hand and ask to be excused to go to the restroom.
-(7) Second, be sure to slam the door, and again, make as much noise as possible while taking your seat.
-In (8) The next few minutes, turn the pages of your book noisily, search in your backpack for a pencil, ask your neighbor if you can borrow an eraser, and announce in a loud voice that you cannot find your homework.
-(9) Next, raise your hand and ask to be excused to look for it in your locker.

-If the teacher should happen to call on you during the class, mumble an answer.
-(10) When he or she asks you to speak up, mumble again-maybe a little louder this time, but still not loudly enough to be heard.
-If the teacher dares to ask you (11) a third time, give a loud and clear answer to the previous question-the one your classmate answered a minute ago-and smile smugly as you do so.

-(12) In conclusion, if these techniques do not achieve the desired results, you can always fold your arms across your desk, put your head down, and take a nap.
-Just do not forgot to snore!
+room.
+(3) greet all your friends with a cheerful wave- or even better, with a shouted greeting.
+(4) Before you sit down slam your heavy backpack down on the floor next to your desk and do a few stretching exercises.
+(After all, you will be sitting still for the next 40 minutes or sol) (5) Finally make a big, gaping yawn and take your seat.
+(6) As soon as the lesson begins raise your hand and ask to be excused to go to the restroom.
+(7)when you return, be sure to slam the door, and again, make as much noise as possible while taking your seat.
+(8) In the next few minutes turn the pages of your book noisily, search in your backpack for a pencil, ask your neighbor if you can borrow an eraser, and announce in a loud voice that you cannot find your homework.
+(9)Then raise your hand and ask to be excused to look for it in your locker.
+If the teacher should happen to call on you during the class, mumble 2 an answer.
+(10) When he or she asks you mumble again-maybe a little louder this time, but still not loudly enough to be heard.
+If the teacher dares to ask you time, but still not loudly enough to be heard.
+If the teacher dares to ask you (11) A third time, give a loud and clear answer to the previous question-the one your classmate answered a minute ago-and smile smugly 3 as you do so.
+(12) In conclusion if these techniques do not achieve the desired results, you can always fold your arms across your desk, put your head down, and take a nap.
+Just do not forget to snore!